sugi-juku/get-tension/README.md

 The work is as follows.

 1. I assumed that the racket string sound just finished stringing showed the machine tension.
 1. I considered the elements necessary for learning AI.
-For example, the sound of hitting racket face, string gauge, material, string pattern, face size, etc.
+For example, the sound hitting racket face, string gauge, string material, stringing pattern, racket face size, etc.
 1. I recorded racket string sounds just finished stringing and gathered training data.
-1. I got fundamental frequency from sounds using FFT.
+1. I got fundamental frequency from sounds by FFT.
-1. I tried to let AI learn training data set using scikit-learn Linear Regression.
+1. I tried to let AI learn training data set by scikit-learn Linear Regression.
 1. I tried to design good classes.
 1. CUI version worked on Mac OS X Python 2.7.16.
-1. I tried to add GUI using tkinter.
+1. I tried to add GUI with tkinter.
 1. GUI version worked on Mac OS X Python 2.7.16.
 1. It worked on Mac OS X Python 3.7.7.
 1. Apple says "Use of Python 2.7 isn\'t recommended as this version is include in macOS for compatibility with legacy software.".
 So I decided to use Python3.